 This is a quarterly measure.
-District Community Relations managers collect appearance information from their administrators on a quarterly basis and send it to Central Office Community Relations, where it is combined with data from divisions and business offices to create a statewide report.
+District Community Relations managers collect appearance information from their administrators on a quarterly basis and send it to Central Office Community Relations; where it is combined with data from divisions and business offices to create a statewide report.
+The numbers change from quarter to quarter because certain events and other public appearance opportunities are seasonal, such as school visits and fairs.